mikamautnerrohde/researchproject/Research Project Manual.md

 The Research Project goes through several phases:

 1. In the first month, the student registers the Research Project via www.datanose.nl/#yourprojects, reads relevant literature and formulates research questions, hypotheses and an appropriate design.
-This results in a Research Proposal, which the students submits via the online form at Datanose.nl within one month of registering
+This results in a Research Proposal, which the students submits via the online form at Datanose.nl within one month of registering  the project.

-the project.
-See page 8

-for more information on the Research Proposal.

-2.

-In the subsequent m

-onths, the student will acquire and/

-or

-analyze

-the data relevant to the Research

-Project.
-At some convenient time within this phase, the student will have a Midterm Evaluation to

-discuss progress and mutual satisfaction of t
+2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
+At some convenient time within this phase, the student will have a Midterm Evaluation todiscuss progress and mutual satisfaction of the student and supervisor.

-he student and supervisor

-.
-See page 8

-for more

-information about the Midterm Evaluation.
+3.

 3.